gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 Tina lives in Mumbai with her daughter Samira.
 Back in college, Tina and Rahul were like eyes of a face, always together.
 Tina  always stood for her dignity and decisions.
 She was fearless and welcomed the future in all of it’s unknown mystery.
 Rahul was bright, emotional, and timid.
 He couldn't go against his parents.
 As opposite attracts, they too got attracted and fell in love.

 When he was about to leave for office, around 10AM, his phone rang.
 It was Tina.
 A promising smile emerged on his face.

-Last they spoke was 6 years back on their graduation day.
-His heart started beating faster.
+Last time they spoke was 6 years back on their graduation day.

 In absolute surprise, he pressed the green button.